Synopsis

 of running the overall insert statement, Trino skips the sort operation.

-clause is redundant, and does not affect
+Another example where the ORDER BY clause is redundant, and does not affect

 the outcome of the overall statement, is a nested query:

-clause is used to discard a number of leading rows
+TheOFFSET clause is used to discard a number of leading rows

 from the result set:

-clause is present, the OFFSET
+ORDER BY clause is present, the OFFSET clause is evaluated

 over a sorted result set, and the set remains sorted after the